alexk99/the_router/frr_quagga_howto.md

     ip netns exec br

 # 4. Configure FRR
-Use FRR command 'redistribute kernel' to redistribute routes created by TR to your uplink router.
+Use FRR command 'redistribute kernel' to redistribute routes created by BisonRouter to your uplink router.